 Schools receive a more comprehensive report on each UKiset candidate.
-It includes the candidate handwritten essay, a detailed breakdown of performance against students studying in independent schools and future exam result chances.
+It includes the candidate's handwritten essay, a detailed breakdown of performance against other students studying in independent schools and future exam result chances.
 Schools use this report in a range of different ways:

 - UKiset is used by schools to get credible information on an applicant's academic potential.

 - As the first stage of an application for international applicants.
 Some selective schools use it to filter the most suitable applications from others - usually this is because they receive many more applicants than they have places available.
 These schools often ask successful applicants at this stage to complete further school-specific testing at a later date.